bgraner/CICCTimer/readme.md

 The values for the tableview are loaded from a plist called TimerTableArray.plist

 I generated some documentation using a tool called appledoc.
-It makes the comments a little longer than I usually do.
-It makes my comments a little more verbose than I usually write.

 No test cases